shua5115/Terps-Racing-Baja-Simulator/CVT Derivation.md

 ![Full FBD](figures/CVT%20System.svg)

 # Assumptions
-- Constant temperature (no thermal expansion or effects on friction)
+- Constant temperature (no thermal expansion, friction coefficient of belt is constant)
 - Engine torque scales linearly with throttle
-- Forces and moments internal to primary and secondary subsystems are assumed to be quasi-static
+- Forces and moments related to the CVT ratio are assumed to be quasi-static
-    - Justification: shifting occurs over a longer time period than the acceleration of the vehicle itself
+    - Justification: shifting occurs at a slower rate than the acceleration of the vehicle itself
-    - Impact: shift ratio at any given moment in time is independent of any momentum (except for flyweights), and is fully dependent on the position of components.
+    - Benefit: shift ratio is independent of time, only on position and velocity at the current instant
+    - Drawback: response of shift ratio deviates from reality, which is not quasi-static
+    - True reason: this system would be extremely difficult to model without this assumption
+- Friction between certain CVT components are considered negligible
+    - Rollers on ramps/helix
+    - Friction of sheaves moving during shift

 # Constants
 Name|Unit|Description